 - The Medicare Advantage plan no longer has your doctor in your network

-- Drug formulary drops your medication off the covered drugs list
+- Drug formulary drops your medication off the list of the covered drugs

 Do My Medigap Plan Benefits Change During the Medicare Annual Enrollment Period?